JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 <br><br>

 In a similar vein of work, instead of optimizing performance on all languages present in the training set, researchers have aimed to perform best on one particular target language.
-See wang2015transfer for a survey of advances in this area.
+See Wang (2015)[^wang2015transfer] for a survey of advances in this area.

+[^wang2015transfer]: Wang (2015): Transfer learning for speech and language processing

-Addressing the use-case where audio is available for a target language, but native-speaker transcribers are not easy to find, do2017multi employed non-native speakers to transcribe a target language into non-sense words, according to how they perceived the language.
+Addressing the use-case where audio is available for a target language, but native-speaker transcribers are not easy to find, Do (2017)[^do2017multi] employed non-native speakers to transcribe a target language into non-sense words, according to how they perceived the language.
 Using these non-native transcriptions in addition to a small set of native-speaker transcripts, the authors trained a Multi-Task model to predict phonemes from both native or non-native transcripts.
 The intuition as to why this approach works is that non-native speakers will perceive sounds from a foreign language using their native phonemic system, and enough overlap should exist between the two languages to help train the acoustic model.

+[^do2017multi]: Do (2017): Multi-task learning using mismatched transcription for under-resourced speech recognition

-In the relatively new field of spoken language translation, where speech from one language is mapped directly to a text translation in a second language, the researchers in weiss2017sequence, anastasopoulos2018tied created multiple auxiliary tasks by either recognizing the speech of the source language (i.e. standard ASR), or by translating the source language into one or more different languages.
+In the relatively new field of spoken language translation, where speech from one language is mapped directly to a text translation in a second language, the researchers in [^weiss2017sequence][^anastasopoulos2018tied] created multiple auxiliary tasks by either recognizing the speech of the source language (i.e. standard ASR), or by translating the source language into one or more different languages.

+[^weiss2017sequence]: Weiss (2017): Sequence-to-Sequence Models Can Directly Transcribe Foreign Speech
+[^anastasopoulos2018tied]: Anastasopoulos (2018): Tied Multitask Learning for Neural Speech Translation

 <br>
 ### Multiple Accents as Multiple Tasks

-In a vein of research which belongs somewhere between monolingual and multilingual speech recognition, the authors in yang2018joint, rao2017multi, jain2018improved, sun2018domain used Multi-Task Learning to perform multi-accent speech recognition.
+In a vein of research which belongs somewhere between monolingual and multilingual speech recognition, the authors in [^yang2018joint][^rao2017multi][^jain2018improved][^sun2018domain] used Multi-Task Learning to perform multi-accent speech recognition.
 The researchers in yang2018joint trained a model to recognize English, with separate output layers for British English vs. American English.
 These two tasks were trained in parallel with a third task, accent identification.
 Combining all three tasks led to optimal output (c.f.
 Figure (8)).
-The authors in rao2017multi recognized phonemes of different English accents at an intermediate hidden layer, and then accent-agnostic graphemes at the output layer.
+The authors in Rao (2017)[^rao2017multi] recognized phonemes of different English accents at an intermediate hidden layer, and then accent-agnostic graphemes at the output layer.

+[^yang2018joint]: Yang (2018): Joint Modeling of Accents and Acoustics for Multi-Accent Speech Recognition
+[^rao2017multi]: Rao (2017): Multi-accent speech recognition with hierarchical grapheme based models
+[^jain2018improved]: Jain (2018): Improved Accented Speech Recognition Using Accent Embeddings and Multi-task Learning
+[^sun2018domain]: Sun (2018): Domain Adversarial Training for Accented Speech Recognition

 <br><br>
 <center><img src="/misc/figs/yang-2018.png" align="center" style="width: 500px;"/></center>
 <center><strong>Figure 8</strong>: Multi-Accent Deep Neural Network Architecture from Yang et al. (2018)</center>